markt-de/puppet-galera/README.md

 This private accept connections at the point where the `mysql::server` resource is marked as complete.
 This is used because after returning success, the service is still not quite ready.

+* `action`: Specifies the MySQL/MariaDB command to run.
+Valid options: a string.
+Default: `select count(1);`
+* `catch`: Specifies a string that if present indicates failure.
+Valid options: a string.
+Default: `ERROR`
+* `delay`: Specifies the seconds to sleep between attempts.
+Valid options: an integer: Default: `3`
+* `host`: Specifies the MySQL/MariaDB host to check.
+Valid options: a string.
+Default: `$galera::status_host`
+* `inv_catch`: Specifies a string that if not present indicates failure.
+Valid options: a string.
+Default: `undef`
+* `password`: Specifies the password for the MySQL/MariaDB user.
+Valid options: a string.
+Default: `$galera::status_password`
+* `retries`: Specifies the number of times to retry connection.
+Valid options: an integer.
+Default: `20`
+* `user`: Specifies the MySQL/MariaDB user to use.
+Valid options: a string.
+Default: `$galera::status_user`

 ## Limitations